-New iPad 9.7-inch 2017 vs iPad Air 2: What's the difference?
+New iPad 9.7-inch 2017 vs old iPad Air 2: What's the difference?

 As we go through this comparison, you'll start to notice a theme – namely, that not much has changed.
 Apple has neglected to go for a massive overhaul here, but there are some subtle differences between the Air 2 and this new, slightly upgraded model.

-First of all, just to make it clear, the iPad lineup now looks like this: iPad Pro (12.9-inch and 9.7-inch), iPad Mini 4, and the new iPad.
+First of all, just to make it clear, the iPad line-up now looks like this: iPad Pro (12.9-inch and 9.7-inch), iPad Mini 4, and the new iPad.
 The latter retains the 9.7-inch form factor of the iPad Air 2, but it's a tad thicker, coming in at 7.5mm rather than the Air 2's 6.1mm.

 It's also slightly heavier at 469g for the standard version and 478g for the Wi-Fi and cellular-equipped model.
 The Air 2, meanwhile, came in at 437g and 444g.
 It's not a huge difference, but then, this isn't a huge overhaul.